 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-Kirsten Lloyd develops and delivers Booz Allen’s machine intelligence strategy service offering.
-In conjunction with both public and private sector leaders, she works to understand the opportunities and challenges associated with using machine intelligence-enabled technologies including high-performance computing, machine learning, natural language processing, and deep learning.
+Kirsten Lloyd develops and delivers Booz Allen’s artificial intelligence (AI) strategy service offering.
+In conjunction with both public and private sector leaders, she works to understand the opportunities and challenges associated with using AI-enabled technologies including high-performance computing, machine learning, natural language processing, and deep learning.

 Prior to her current role, Kirsten was a research analyst identifying new business opportunities by examining the intersection of emerging economic, technological, and environmental trends.
 Her recommendations helped advance Booz Allen’s existing client capabilities and informed the development of new capabilities.